cerbero90/json-parser/README.md

 ### ⏳ Progress

-When processing large JSONs, we may need to know the parsing progress.
-JSON Parser offers convenient methods to access all the progress details:
+When processing large JSONs, it can be helpful to track the parsing progress.
+JSON Parser provides convenient methods for accessing all the progress details:

 ```php
 $json = new JsonParser($source);